GHOSTBUSTERS MOVIE (1984)

 The major highlight, though, comes towards the end of the filmwhen the Stay Puft Marshmallow Man starts destroying the city of New York - he starts by stepping on a church!
 The Ghostbusters team manage to defeat him by combining their energy streams from their proton packs.

 The movie received very good, but not exceptional reviews with average ratings around 7 to 8 out of 10 (4/5).
 Well, I was 16 when the movie came out and I thoroughly enjoyed it.
-For me, the sign of a good film is when you are totally engrossed and not sat staring at the walls of the cinema, so I would rate it at 9/10 - a fun and imaginative film, but not for those expecting a serious, adult sci-fi movie.
+Personally, the sign of a good film is when you are totally engrossed and not sat staring at the walls of the cinema, so I would rate it at 9/10 - a fun and imaginative film that is packed with action scenes, but not for those expecting a serious, adult sci-fi movie.